 - TGS funds are awarded for one year (usually the fiscal year) and do not roll over into the following year.
 Expenses should be entered in the system by no later than 8/15 to allow time for all of the approvals.
 Expenses that do not post within the correct fiscal year will need to be switched to a non-TGS chartstring or will count towards the next year's award for multi-year awards.

-- For travel grants, only expenses directly related to the travel/conference are reimbursed by TGS.
-Research supplies, personal supplies/toiletries, and entertainment expenses are non-reimbursable.
+- For travel, only expenses directly related to the travel/conference are reimbursed by TGS.
+Research supplies, personal supplies/toiletries, luggage, clothing, and entertainment expenses etc., are non-reimbursable.
 Reimbursable expenses include:

 - Meeting registration fees